aminohealth/wonk/README.rst

 History
 =======
+**0.6.1**
+  2022-05-20: Important bugfix!
+Policies large enough to require splitting weren't being processed correctly, causing an exception.
+This would not have caused data corruption, just a runtime failure.

 **0.6.0**
   2022-05-18: Make multiple compression passes over statements, if needed, to provide better results.
 Deterministically compute policy IDs from a hash of their contents, rather than using a random ID.
 Internal refactoring makes data flows easier to understand and reason about.